 The print head runs on rods with linear bearings, making the design more simple, lightweight and effective, all characteristics that are desirable in a 3D printer.
 The aluminum gantry minimizes the risk of backlash.

 Flyingbear Tornado prints with PLA, ABS, PETG, Wood, PVA, Flex and other materials.

 The extruder comes with a fan for printing with PLA-type materials.
 By cooling the model down, it reduces warping, stringing and, generally, makes for higher quality prints.

 The Flyingbear Tornado prints with 1.75 mm filament, providing you with a wide choice of materials.
-This means it works with the majority of materials available on the market.
-It’s up to you which one to choose.
+Indeed, it is compatible with almost any filament available on the market.

 The build area of 13.8 x 11.8 x 11.8 inches (350 x 300 x 300 mm) lets you print just about anything.
-For example, look at this gear prototype.
-We designed and printed it for one of our clients:
+For example, our production team has been able to produce this gear prototype in one go.

 The printer is controlled via the built-in LCD interface.

-3D models can be printed from computer via an SD card or USB.
+3D models can be printed from a computer via an SD card or a USB cable.